ledgerloops/strategy-pit/DLD.md

 the Trace pertains.

 ### Bouncing rule
-If a Trace with known `probeId` and `traceId` but unknown `legId` is received, remember it and forward it to all neighbours from which a Trace with that
+If a Trace with known `probeId` and `traceId` but unknown `legId` is received, remember it and forward it to all other neighbours from which a Trace with that
 `probeId` and `traceId`  was received.
 Note that this means the trace changes direction; if it arrived as a probe-wise trace message then it will continue from here on as a counter-probe-wise trace message, and vice versa.